 Wood chips (clean, already chipped wood chips)

-Not accepted: landscaping fabric/ plastic, root balls, rocks, soil, sod, burnt wood, coals, ashes, treated, painted, stained, or laminate wood
+Not accepted: landscaping fabric / plastic, root balls, rocks, soil, sod, burnt wood, coals, ashes, treated, painted, stained, or laminated wood

 See landfill guidelines for disposing of invasive weeds.

-For questions about Dane County's organic recycling services, please contact the program coordinator Delaney Gobster at Gobster.Delaney@danecounty.gov or (608) 206-6952 for more information.
+For questions about Dane County's organic recycling services, please contact:

 06.01.2025 Dane County launches food compost drop-off program, free for residents